ChinhHPham/mc500ui/README.md

 #TO-DO: It is best to create an installer for the application.
 Qt also provides Qt Installer Framework for this purpose.

 ## Running
 The package created in the previous step should be enough for running the application in another Ubuntu/Debian machine.
-If not, you may need to do some of the following steps depending on the situation:
+If not, you may need to do some of the following steps on the target device depending on the situation:

 1. sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev